markusfaglum/AMS-Expert-Advisor-Version4.2/README.md

 2009-2015 data is used to verify results of the optimization(forward test).
 No changes made to the EA or inputs based on this time period.

-The risk used per trade is fixed to 100 USD, for more accurate evaluation of results.
+In testing the risk used per trade is fixed, for more accurate evaluation of results.